How to Choose a Senior Living Community

 Begin by compiling a personal list of must-haves and nice-to-haves using the starting points below.
 Note down anything else you can think of and prioritize criteria in order of importance.
 Occasionally revisit this list after completing internet research and community tours.
-It will help you stay on track as you journey toward choosing the right retirement community.
+It will help you stay on track as you journey toward choosing the right retirement community in Westchester County, NY.

 - Convenient or familiar location